mnot/I-D/rfc5988bis/draft.md

 when a resource has representations in multiple formats.

 To this end, this document defines a framework for typed links that isn't specific to a particular serialisation or application.
-It does so by redefining the link relation registry established by Atom to have a broader domain, and adding to it the relations that are defined by HTML.

 Furthermore, this document formalises an HTTP header field for conveying typed links, having been originally defined in Section 19.6.2.4 of {{RFC2068}}, but